 The Vanderbilt Graduate School and the Department of English offer a number of stipends and scholarships.
 Such awards are limited and competitive.
 Normally, financial awards are available only for students seeking fall semester admission.
-Amounts and conditions for each type of financial aid vary; see the DGS for details.
+Amounts and conditions for each type of financial aid vary; see the Director of Graduate Studies (DGS) for details.
 Financial awards are paid out on a twelve-month schedule.

 University Tuition Scholarships are service-free awards that pay all or part of tuition costs.
-In the English Department, the University Fellowship is awarded to first-year students and includes a full University Tuition Scholarship for five years.
+In the Department of English, the University Fellowship is awarded to first-year students and includes a full University Tuition Scholarship for five years.
 The award also includes student health insurance coverage for those five years.

 - Students with the University Fellowship do not teach in their first year.
-After writing a thesis in May of the first year and completing 30 hours of coursework by fall of the second year, students are awarded the M.A. degree.
-After completing the first year of coursework in good standing and completing the thesis, students usually teach one writing-intensive course per semester for the following four years as TAs.
+After writing a thesis in May of the first year and completing 30 hours of course work by fall of the second year, students are awarded an M.A. degree.
+After completing the first year of coursework in good standing and completing the thesis, students usually teach one writing-intensive course per semester for the following four years as Teaching Assistants (T.A.s).
 Opportunities for service-free semesters in the fifth year are described further below.
-Students entering Vanderbilt with an M.A. follow the same path (i.e., we do not award advanced standing to students entering with an M.A.
+Students entering Vanderbilt with an M.A. following the same path (i.e. we do bot award advanced standing to students entering with an M.A.).

 - The Teaching Assistantship begins for students in good standing at the beginning of their second year (see above).
-TAs usually teach one section of a variety of 1000-level English courses each semester for four years.
-If extra sections (and, thus, a larger stipend) are available, they are distributed by seniority and according to the quality of previous teaching.
-If in its annual review of all program participants the Graduate Committee finds inadequate the progress of any student toward the degree (unmet course or language requirements, one or more "Incompletes," poor academic or teaching evaluations), financial support may be terminated.
+T.A.s usually teach one section of a variety of 1000-level English courses for each semester for four years.
+If extra sections (and thus a larger stipend) are available, they are distributed by seniority and according top the quality of previous teaching. if, in its annual review of all program participants, the Graduate Committee finds inadequate progress of any student toward the degree (unmet course or language requirements, one or more "incompletes", poor academic or teaching evaluations), financial support may be terminated.
 The Teaching Assistantship is available for a maximum of four years and includes the University Tuition Scholarship described above.
-(In other words, tuition is still covered, as is student health insurance.)
+In other words, tuition is still covered as is student health insurance.

-- The Harold Stirling Vanderbilt Scholarship is a $6,000 topping-up award granted in addition to one of the awards mentioned above.
+- The Harold Stirling Vanderbilt Scholarship is a $3,000 - $6,000 topping-up award granted in addition to one of the awards mentioned above.
 This award is given to students entering the doctoral program and is renewable for up to five years.
 Its continuance is contingent upon satisfactory progress toward the degree.
-HSV Awards are competitive among applicants to all graduate programs in the University.
+Harold Stirling Vanderbilt Scholarship awards are competitive among applicants to all graduate programs at the University.

-- The University Graduate Fellowship is a $10,000 topping-up award granted in addition to one of the awards mentioned above.
+- The University Graduate Fellowship is a $5,000 - $10,000 topping-up award granted in addition to one of the awards mentioned above.
 This award is given to students entering the doctoral program and is renewable for up to five years.
 Its continuance is contingent upon satisfactory progress toward the degree.
-UGF Awards are competitive among applicants to all graduate programs in the University.
+University Graduate Fellowship awards are competitive among applicants to all graduate programs at the University.

 - The Provost's Graduate Fellowship is a $10,000 annual topping-up award that supplements the student's base stipend for up to five years.
-The PGF recognizes students from traditionally underrepresented backgrounds.
-Factors considered include racial, ethnic, socio-economic, or other considerations.
+The Provost's Graduate Fellowship recognized students from traditionally underrepresented backgrounds.
+Factors considered include: racial, ethnic, socio-economic, or other considerations.

 Additional Funding Opportunities Include:

-Beginning in their third year, graduate students in need of extra money or who have reached their award limit may sometimes, with the authorization of the DGS, earn an hourly wage as a grader or research assistant for a faculty member.
+Research Assistantships: Beginning in the third year, graduate students in need of extra money or who have reached their award limit may sometimes, with the authorization of the DGS, earn an hourly wage as a grader or research assistant for a faculty member.

-Summer research fellowships are available through the College of Arts and Science, the Robert Penn Warren Center for the Humanities, the Center for the Americas, and the Department.
+Summer Research Support: Summer research fellowships through the College of Arts & Scinece, the Robert Penn Warren Center for the Humanities, the Center for the Americas, and the Department of English.
 These fellowships support research, travel, and educational opportunities that contribute to graduate students' work.
-Contact the DGS office for details.
+Contact the DGS's office for details.

-Students may apply for one Graduate School Travel Grant per fiscal year (forms may be obtained in 314 Benson).
-Grants are limited: up to $500 for domestic travel and up to $1,000 for foreign travel.
+Travel Grants: Students may apply for three Graduate School Travel Grants, maximum one per year over their five-year tenure in the program.
+Grants are limited up to $500 per trip for foreign or domestic.
 Students must be the sole presenter of research at a major regional, national, or international conference.

-The English Department has a thorough program of mentoring and advisement for students seeking academic employment.
-This includes a grant to support travel and lodging at the annual MLA conference if a candidate has been invited to job interviews there.
+Academic Job Search Support: The Department of English has a thorough program of mentoring and advising students seeking academic employment.
+This includes a grant to support travel and lodging at the annual MLA conference, if a candidate has been invited to job interviews there.
 The DGS and the Placement Director can provide additional information about this support.